Talking to a girl about puberty

 - It is common for a girl’s two breasts to be different sizes, especially at first.
 Other people can’t see the difference.

 - Vitamins, herbal teas, creams, and special exercises will not change breasts.

 - During puberty, girls’ minds go through changes too.
-Girls may want to learn more about emotions and relationships.
+You can help your girl learn more about emotions and relationships.

 Decide if you want to set age-related rules about makeup and revealing clothes.
-As girls get more independent, you may need to decide which fashion battles are worth fighting and which ones matter less.
-Help girls learn about makeup safety, zapping zits, and other ways to look and feel their best while staying strong and healthy.
+As a girl gets more independent, you may need to decide which fashion battles are worth fighting and which ones matter less.
+You can also help girls learn ways to look and feel their best while staying strong and healthy.

 As girls go through puberty they often start to focus more on how they look.
 Here are some ways you can help a girl develop a healthy body image:

 - Don’t criticize her body shape — or yours either.
 Focus on health instead.